 Ways To Go Bolder

 In order to support colleges and universities in developing and implementing high-impact Campus Civic Action Plans, we are developing a collection of knowledge hubs.
 The hubs are organized under the five commitments of the 30th Anniversary Action Statement, signed by presidents and chancellors of member campuses as a commitment to the civic engagement of their institutions.
+A good hub to start with is one that focuses on Institutional Assessment.

 Each hub is a starting point for a campus planning team to learn more about an aspect of engagement work.
 Some hubs are focused on specific institutional policies or practices.
 Others are focused on issues of importance to communities.
 Still others highlight a mechanism for making change.
 Each hub contains key resources, organizations, and exemplars to provide information, partnership, and inspiration as you shape the future of community engagement at your institution.